PlagueTR/FramingLib/README.md

 This is a client-side configuration screen library for creating draggable HUD layout screens.

-It allows developers to create configuration screens with interactive, draggable elements to make positioning their HUD/GUI elements easier for the player.
+It allows developers to create configuration screens with interactive, draggable elements to make positioning their HUD/GUI elements easier for the player.<br>
 This is not a complete configuration API, it is simply for creating configuration screens.

 Basically, this is for other mods that rely on it to work.